Hillary Carlip: Other creative projects

 As a visual artist, Carlip's work has been shown at several galleries in Los Angeles, New York City, and Chicago.
 Her work was most recently featured alongside Andy Warhol and Damien Hirst in a museum show called Stocked: Contemporary Art from the Grocery Aisle.
 She is also included in the show's catalogue/book (University of Washington Press).

 In 2001, Carlip founded web production and design company, Fly HC Multimedia, and she has designed and produced hundreds of award-winning, custom websites for celebrities (including Jennifer Aniston), corporations, the Australian Government, authors, web series, artists, non-profits, and more.

 Carlip was the creator, editor and host of the literary website "Fresh Yarn" which hosted works written by a diverse range of writers, performers and personalities (from 2004 to 2010).
 She has also been an NPR commentator, having written and recorded pieces for All Things Considered.
-Along with Josh Kilmer-Purcell, Danielle Trussoni, and Maria Dahvana Headley, she is a founding member of The Memoirists Collective, a group that seeks new talent in nonfiction.
+Along with Josh Kilmer-Purcell, Danielle Trussoni, and Maria Dahvana Headley, she was a founding member of The Memoirists Collective, a group that sought new talent in nonfiction.

 From 1999 to 2001 she was co-president, Founder, and Executive Creative Director of the teen web network VOXXY.

 Carlip's first film script, SKIRTS, co-written with Miss Congeniality co-writer, Katie Ford, sold to Columbia Studios.
 She has also done script rewrites for animated films for Disney including An Extremely Goofy Movie.

-Carlip was also the lead of the "all-girl, all ex-con" band Angel and the Reruns and has performed with The Flying Karamazov Brothers.
+Carlip was also the lead of the "all-girl, all ex-con" band Angel and the Reruns and has performed as a juggler and fire eater with The Flying Karamazov Brothers.